xmh0511/webserver-rs/README.md

 ### Feature
-An out-of-the-box web server that is encapsulated based on salvo.
+An out-of-the-box web server framework that is encapsulated based on salvo and sea-orm.

 ### Use DataBase (sea-orm)
 1. Add `sea-orm` dependency in your Cargo.toml